Pratikdhage48/APEX-Moto-Sales-Analysis/README.md

 ## 📄 License

-This project uses a publicly available sample retail dataset (rebranded as "APEX Moto") for educational/portfolio purposes.
+This project uses a publicly available sample retail dataset for educational/portfolio purposes.